Marina Bonfim Santos

 Life Sciences

 Marina Bonfim Santos grew up in an environment where curiosity came naturally.
-While her brother became a geologist, Marina followed her own path into biology, inspired by a family that embraced a sense of wonder about the living world.
+While her brother became a geologist, Santos followed her own path into biology, inspired by a family that embraced a sense of wonder about the living world.
 She earned her bachelor’s degree at the Federal University of Bahia, her master’s degree in botany at the State University of Feira de Santana, and her doctorate at Leiden University in the Netherlands.
 She specializes in bryology, systematics, and molecular phylogeny and is currently focusing her research on haplolepidous mosses, tiny organisms that provide significant insights into evolutionary and biodiversity patterns.

-In her free time, Marina enjoys creative, hands-on activities such as cooking, drawing, crocheting, and woodworking.
+In her free time, Santos enjoys creative, hands-on activities such as cooking, drawing, crocheting, and woodworking.
 Her deep passion for these crafts once led her to consider a career as a baker.
 Above all, she finds joy in sharing her enthusiasm for biology and science.
 She believes that understanding the intricate lives of mosses—or yeast in bread dough—is a profound way to appreciate the complexity of life.

 Open Calls